 (’View the autosave’)

-The Compare Revisions section appears, allowing you to restore a previously saved version of your post …
+The Compare Revisions interface comes up, allowing you to recover a previously saved version of your post …

-The content you were previously editing will be recovered using autosave …
+The post will be restored using autosave …

-(Autosave restores the content of your latest post revision)
+(Autosave restores the content of your latest post)

 Content Recovery – Session Expired

 Sometimes, your login session will simply expire while you are still working on content …

-If you get logged out, WordPress remembers where you were.
-This allows you to log in again and pick up where you left off …
+If you get logged out, WordPress remembers where you were, so when you login again, you can pick up where you left off …

 (Session expired notice – log in again to continue working)

-WordPress also warns you if the backup of the post you are currently looking at is different from the version you see in the content editor and gives you the opportunity to restore the autosaved version.
+WordPress also warns you if the backup of the post you are currently looking at is not the same as the version you see in the content editor and gives you the opportunity to restore your saved backup.

 Click on ‘Restore the backup’ …

 WordPress recovers and restores the post from your browser backup.
 You can also undo this operation by clicking the ‘Undo’ link …

 Content Recovery – Loss Of Internet Connection